Quasar-Kim/332project/doc/code-level/design-doc.md

 // Initializing ---> Idle ---> Running ---> Idle
 enum SchedulerStatus {
-	Idle                 // not running any jobs, initial status Running              // running requested jobs
+	Initializing				 // waiting for worker initialization, initial status Idle                 // not running any jobs
+	Running              // running requested jobs
 }
 ```

-Upon start, scheduler fiber runs as follows:

-1. Dequeue one `msg` from `evtQueue`.
-2. Check if `msg` is one of following kinds.
-    1. If `msg` is `WorkerHello(hello, from)`, then check if worker with ID `from` is already initialized.
-        1. If it is not initialized, then worker is initializing normally and its status must be DOWN.
-Initialize worker’s status of `sharedState` according to `hello` and set worker status to UP.
-        2. If it is already initialized, check worker’s status.
-            1. If status is DOWN, then the worker is recovering from machine fault.
-Initialize worker’s status of `sharedState` according to `hello`, setting worker status to UP.
-Then enqueue `WorkerUp` to input queue of RPC client fiber managing communcation with worker with ID `from`.
-            2. If status is UP, then the worker was restarted due to machine fault but it was not detected by other mechanisms.
-Go to *reschedule.*
-    2. If `msg` is `HeartbeatTimeout(from)`, then go to *handleFault.*
-    3. If `msg` is `Halt(err, from)` or `FatalError(err)`, then goto *raiseError*. (behavior of two events are same except they produce different error messages to faciliate debugging)
-    4. If `msg` is `Jobs(specs)`, check if `schedulerState.status == Idle`.
-        1. If true, then do followings
-						1. run function `schedule` to enqueue `Job`s into each worker’s pending job list.
-						2. for each worker, dequeue one `job`, change its state to `Running`, put it to running job slot of `sharedState`, and enqueue one `Job(job.spec)` message into RPC client of the worker.
-Finally change `schedulerState.status` to `Running`.
-        2. if false, then go to *raiseError*.
-    5. if `msg` is `JobCompleted(result, from)`, check `schedulerState.status`.
-        1. If `== Running`:
-            1. move running job of worker with ID `from` to completed job list, manipulating `sharedState`.
-Then, check how many jobs are left to be run.
-            2. If all jobs are completed:
-							1. send list of completed jobs to main fiber (that is running `runJobs`)
-							2. update file entries of each workers by removing intermediate files and adding output files.
-							3. change `schedulerState.status` to `Idle`.
-            3. If there are remaining jobs, then check if pending job list of the worker is empty.
-If not empty, then run another job as describe in (2.4.1.3).
-If empty, then do nothing.
-        2. Otherwise, go to *raiseError*.
-    6. if `msg` is `WorkerNotResponding(from)`, check if `schedulerState.status == Running`.
-        1. If true, then go to *handleFault*.
-        2. If false, then go to *raiseError*.
-		7. if `msg` is `JobFailed`, go to *raiseError*.
-		8. if `msg` is `Heartbeat`:
-				1. Change status of worker to UP.
-				2. Send `WorkerUp` to RPC client of the worker.
-3. Go back to 1.

-*raiseError*:

-1. Cancel all RPC clients and server fiber.
-2. Raise `err`.

-*handleFault*:

-1. Change status of faulting worker to DOWN. **It is important to NOT change states other than worker status.**
-2. Go to *reschedule*.

-*reschedule*:

-1. Flush input queue of every workers, simultaneously enqueuing `WorkerDown`.
-2. Collect jobs to reschedule from pending job list of all workers and running job slot of faulting machine (if reschedule has been triggered by fault).
-3. Go to (2.4.1.1) and do subsequent steps.

-NOTE: synchornization step is completely removed.
-They should be implemeneted as a seperate job.
+Scheduler handles each events as follows.

+1. `WorkerHello(hello)`:
+	1. Initialize worker’s status of `sharedState` according to `hello` and set worker status to UP.
+	2. Check if this is first initialization.
+If not:
+		1. Remove machine ID from all `replicas` of known intermediate files.
+		2. If there is no `runningJob`, move one job from `pendingJobs` to `runningJob`.
+		3. Enqueue `WorkerUp`, followed by `Job` (with its `spec` set to spec of `runningJob`) to input queue of RPC client of the worker.

+2. `Heartbeat(from)`:
+	1. restart timer that enqueues `HeartbeatTimeout` after 3 seconds.
+	2. change status of worker to UP.

+3. `HeartbeatTimeout(from)` or `WorkerNotResponding`:
+	1. change status of worker to DOWN.
+	2. Enqueue `WorkerDown` to RPC client of the worker.

+4. `Halt` or `FatalError`:
+	1. raise recieved error.

+5. `JobCompleted(result, from)`:
+	1. move running job to completed job.
+	2. if all jobs are completed,
+		1. update file entires of each machine according to `result`.
+Intermediate files used as input are deleted and outputs are added.
+		2. notify main fiber that job execution was done.
+	3. otherwise, submit another job to worker.

+6. `JobFailed`
+	1. raise error that indicates job execution has failed.

 ### RPC Client Behavior

-1. Dequeue `msg` from input queue.
-2. If `msg` is `Job(spec)`, then race following two operations: 1) Calling RPC method RunJob(spec), and 2) dequeueing another `msg` from input queue.
-    1. If RPC method was completed first, then check if job execution was successful.
+1. `Job(spec)`:
+	1. race following two tasks:
+		1. call RPC `RunJob()` RPC method of worker.
+		2. dequeue another `msg` from input queue and complete only if message is `WorkerDown`, ignoring all other messages.
+	2. If `RunJob()` returned faster:
-        1. If successful, then enqueue `JobCompleted` to input queue of scheduler fiber.
+		1. if job was successful, enqueue `JobCompleted` to main fiber.
-        2. If unsuccessful, then enqueue `JobFailed`.
+		2. otherwise enqueue `JobFailed`.
-    2. If `msg` was received first, then it must be `WorkerDown`.
-Wait for another message which must be `WorkerUp`.
+	3. If `WorkerDown` was received first, wait for `WorkerUp`, ignoring all other messages.
-    3. If it errors, then it must be raised from RPC client.
+	4. If it errors, then it must be caused by RPC method.
-        1. If error is due to problem in underlying connection (connection failed or aborted, and so on), enqueue `WorkerNotResponding` to input queue of scheduler fiber, then flush input queue until `WorkerUp` is received.
+		1. enqueue `WorkerNotResponding` to input queue of scheduler fiber.

-3. If `msg` is `WorkerDown`, flush input queue until `WorkerUp` is received.
+2. `WorkerDown`: flush input queue until `WorkerUp`.

-4. If `msg` is `WorkerUp`, ignore.
+3. `WorkerUp`: ignore.

 ### RPC Server Behavior

 - method RegisterWorker:
 	1. Enqueue `WorkerHello` message to input queue of scheduler fiber.
-    2. Send back `SchedulerHello` with appropriate worker ID.
+	2. Once registration is complete, `SchedulerHello` with appropriate worker ID.

 - method NotifyUp:
-    - Prevent `HeartbeatTimeout` messagee to be sent to scheduler fiber.
+	1. Enqueue `Heartbeat` to scheduler fiber.

 - method HaltOnError:
-    - Enqueue `Halt` message to input queue of scheduler fiber.
+	1. Enqueue `Halt` message to scheduler fiber.

 ### `runJobs` Behavior